sebsto/aws-developers-podcast/README.md

 This is the source code for the AWS Developers Podcast https://developers.podcast.go-aws.com/web/podcasts/index.html

 This project uses NodeJS, Webpack, and SaSS to generate the build directory.
-Then, we use the Toucan web site generator to build the final web site with actual content.
+Then, we use the [Toucan static web site generator](https://github.com/toucansites/toucan) to build the final web site with actual content.

 > [!IMPORTANT]
-> Any change to `index.html` must manually be reported to Toucan's template files (`'.mustache` file)
+> Any change to `index.html` must manually be reported to Toucan's template files (`'.mustache` files)

 ## Build procedure